mgenware/mingru-models/README.md

 You may wonder why a two-step process, why not export the table type directly? well, there are several reasons:

 - Exporting the class would require user to define columns as `static` properties.
-- When calling `dd.table`, dd-models will look through all columns and do some validation as well as preprocessing work like setting up foreign keys, which is definitely suited for an object.
+- When calling `dd.table`, mingru-models will look through all columns and do some validation as well as preprocessing work like setting up foreign keys, which is definitely suited for an object.

 #### Table Name

-By default, class name is used as table name, and dd-models automatially converts it to snake_case in SQL, for example, `class MyTable` would be `my_table`.
+By default, class name is used as table name, and mingru-models automatially converts it to snake_case in SQL, for example, `class MyTable` would be `my_table`.
 Use the second parameter of `dd.table` to customize the name used in SQL.

 ```ts
 class User extends dd.MyTable {}